Search prices First class $120.00 - Each additional class $100.00

 Application prices First class $1,300.00 - Each additional class $350.00

 Once the trademark is accepted, a final fee for registration will be due: First class $100 - Each additional class $100

 In order to protect a trademark in Botswana, it must be registered.
 This may be done either directly through the local trademark office of Botswana in order to register a local trademark or by filing a trademark through the African Regional Industrial Property Organization (ARIPO).

 Botswana is a member of the African Regional Industrial Property Organization (ARIPO) and a party to the Banjul Protocol.
-Registration through ARIPO grants protection and recognition in the following ten countries: Botswana, Lesotho, Liberia, Malawi, Namibia, Sao Tome and Principe, Swaziland, Uganda, Tanzania (mainland) and Zimbabwe.
+Registration through ARIPO grants protection and recognition in the following 12 countries: Botswana, the Gambia, Lesotho, Liberia, Malawi, Mozambique, Namibia, Sao Tome and Principe, Eswatini, Uganda, Tanzania (mainland) and Zimbabwe.
 For more information please visit our page on trademark services in ARIPO.

 Registering a trademark through ARIPO is considerably faster than registering a trademark through the Ministry of Trade and Industry (MTI) of Botswana, the local trademark office for this country.

 If you register a combined trademark (which includes both word elements and figurative elements) in Botswana, the exclusive right to use the trademark is limited to a use of the trademark in the exact configuration or way in which it was filed and registered.
 If you wish to use the word element of your trademark separately from the logo (or vice versa), it is recommended you register for another trademark including only the word or figurative elements you wish to use and protect separately.

 Nevertheless, if a third party eventually intends to register or use a trademark for similar goods or services that includes a primary or distinct part or portion of your trademark, you will have the right to oppose the application based on confusing similarity.
 The probabilities of success for an opposition will vary in each case depending on the circumstances.